Faversham: Sport

 Faversham Town F.C. were formed in 1884 and compete in Division One South of the Isthmian League.
 They have a 2000-capacity stadium to the south of the town and are the only team besides the England national football team to wear the 3 lions badge.

+Faversham Ladies Hockey Club currently play in Division 6 of the South East Hockey League, finishing second at the end of the 2023/24 season.
+Faversham Ladies are the current holders of the Mina-Jones trophy, beating neighbours Sittingbourne 2-0 in April 2024.
+The small ladies team play their home games in nearby Sittingbourne, due to a lack of Astro in the town.

 The King George V playing fields are all that remain of the Mount Field, which in 1876 hosted a first-class match between Kent and Hampshire County Cricket Club.

 Cultural references

 Author Russell Hoban repurposes Faversham as "Fathers Ham" in his 1980, post apocalyptic novel Riddley Walker.